2019 Shower Niche Planning Guide (Height, Size, Style and Position)

 Shower Niche Planning is becoming an increasingly important part of most modern bathroom remodel plans.
 This process involves determining the correct shower niche height, size, style and position for yourself and your family.

 You must also consider whether or not to build a custom sized tiled shower niche, a standard sized tiled shower niche, or save some time and install a finished shower niche.

 After choosing how big you want your niche, where to put it is the next important consideration.

-If you want more details on shower niches, see our article: SECRETS of the Shower Niche.
+If you want more details on shower niches, see our Complete Shower Niche Guide.